willmcgugan/terminal-tree/README.md

 uvx --from git+https://github.com/willmcgugan/terminal-tree.git terminal-tree
 ```

 Tested in macOS only at this point.
 Chances are very high it works on Linux.
-Slightly lower (but non-zero) that it works on Windows.
+Slightly lower chance (but non-zero) that it works on Windows.

 ## Tree navigation